datatags/tilecraft/README.md

 See the TileCraft studio at https://scratch.mit.edu/studios/3650425/

-The current version is TileCraft 1.10, the Creepy.
+The current stable version is TileCraft 1.10, the Creepy Update.
 It adds the creepy tiles made by TheRealScratchBot and other small tweaks.
+The current version in the master branch is TileCraft 2.0, currently still in development.
 See CHANGELOG for more details.

-(Hint: to compile, use [Scratch With Git](https://github.com/datatags/scratch-with-git))
+# Compiling
+Want to compile these into an actual project file?
+Visit the wiki page [How to Compile](https://github.com/datatags/tilecraft/wiki/How-to-Compile)